English Literature with English Language BA (Hons)

 Each year several of our students decide to undertake postgraduate study, lasting from one to four years.
 Postgraduate study is an opportunity to further deepen your knowledge and expertise, and leads to a truly individual contribution as a literary critic or creative writer.
 Academic postgraduates often go on to teach in universities, or make their way in the literary world.

-A degree from the School of Linguistics and English Language equips you with knowledge and skills which will open many doors for you when choosing a career.
+A degree in Linguistics and English Language equips you with knowledge and skills which will open many doors for you when choosing a career.

-- Our courses on English Grammar and Child Language Acquisition offer a good foundation for those who wish to pursue a PGCE (teacher training qualification).
+- Our modules on English Grammar and Child Language Acquisition offer a good foundation for those who wish to pursue a PGCE (teacher training qualification).

-- Courses in Teaching English as a foreign Language are invaluable for those who wish to teach English Overseas.
+- Modules in Teaching English as a foreign Language are invaluable for those who wish to teach English overseas.

-However, some English Language/Linguistics degree, as with most other Arts graduates follow a career path that's not directly related to their degree.
+However, some English Language/Linguistics graduates, as with most other Arts graduates follow a career path that's not directly related to their degree.

 Opportunities at Bangor